kiskolabs/splendidbacon/README.md

 2. Check that you have the right ruby version (> 1.9.2)

-3. You need to have QT installed to run the test suite.
-Install it with:

-    `brew update && brew install qt`

-    If it doesn't work, you can find instructions here: <https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit>

-4. Install the required gems
+3. Install the required gems

     `bundle install`

     in development you might want to also pass `--without production`

-5. Create database.yml in the config folder.
+4. Create database.yml in the config folder.
 You can `cp config/database.example.yml config/database.yml` to get a starting point.

-6. Setup the database (create DB, load schema, load seed data)
+5. Setup the database (create DB, load schema, load seed data)

     `rake db:setup`

-7. Start the app
+6. Start the app

     `rails server`